Guy-Shaw/rpc-mt/README.md

 Cleanliness
 ===========
-RPC-MT runs Valgrind-clean.
-It is clean with respect to `gcc -Wall -Wextra`.
-I have not used any brand of lint on it, also partly because of GCC extensions.
+RPC-MT runs Valgrind-clean, using
+`--tool=memcheck`,
+`--tool=helgrind`,
+and `--tool=drd`.

-All code is written in a subset of C that is also legal C++.
+All code is written in a subset of C that is also legal C++, more or less after the fashion of Lua code.
 All the code compiles clean using both gcc and clang with options, `-Wall -Wextra`, and all code compiles clean using g++ and clang++.

+I have not run any third-party lint tools, partly because of GCC extensions.

 Coding style
 ============